 In earlier years, I covered all of these topics and more across several separate blogs.
 But, alas, these blogs often tended to get neglected and would languish, sad, alone, and postless, for lengthy periods.
 So, I decided to condense and consolidate everything under the one blog.
 And Nibbles and Bytes is it!

-Why the name “Nibbles and Bytes”?
+So why the name “Nibbles and Bytes”?
 Well, a “byte” is a collection of 8 binary digits (bits) and is the unit that computers use to represent a character such as a letter or a number.
-So, it seems fitting for a blog about computers, software, and tech topics.
-And a “nibble” is half a byte, so it also references the tech and computer sphere.
+So, it seemed fitting for a blog about computers, software, and tech topics.
+And a ‘nibble’ is half a byte, so it also references the tech and computer sphere.

-In 2014, I decided to relaunch the blog and take a more serious approach to the project.
-So, I moved Nibbles and Bytes from Blogger.com to its own hosting account and installed the popular web creation tool WordPress.
+In September 2014, I decided to relaunch the blog and take a more serious approach to the project.
+So, I moved Nibbles and Bytes from blogger to its own hosting account and installed WordPress.